LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 </p>

 <p align="justify">
   <b>OBS.</b>: When selecting to restore data from a backup file, the user will be asked to enter a 14-character code at some point.
 This code is part of the name of two configuration files ( inside the '/bin/Backup/' directory.
-The filename says something like:
+The filenames say something like:
 </p>

 <code>[DATE][HOUR]\simulation.backup</code>